timescale/docs/timescaledb/how-to-guides/backup-and-restore/pg-dump-and-restore.md

     SELECT timescaledb_post_restore();
     ```

-### Troubleshoot version mismatches

-The PostgreSQL `pg_dump` command does not allow you to specify which version of
-the extension to use when backing up.
-This can create problems if you have a
-more recent version installed.
-For example, if you create the backup using an
-older version of TimescaleDB, and when you restore it uses the current version,
-without giving you an opportunity to upgrade first.

-You can work around this problem when you are restoring from backup by making
-sure the new PostgreSQL instance has the same extension version as the original
-database before you perform the restore.
-After the data is restored, you can
-upgrade the version of TimescaleDB.

 ## Back up individual hypertables[](backup-hypertable)
 The `pg_dump` command provides flags that allow you to specify tables or schemas
 to back up.
 However, using these flags means that the dump lacks necessary
 information that TimescaleDB requires to understand the relationship between